WICG/local-peer-to-peer/EXPLAINER.md

 A number of efforts exist in this area including the [TCP and UDP Socket API](https://www.w3.org/TR/tcp-udp-sockets/), [Discovery API](https://www.w3.org/TR/discovery-api/) and [FlyWeb](https://flyweb.github.io/).

 The Local Peer-to-Peer approach differs from previous work by putting the user-agent in control during device discovery and mutual authentication.
 This approach allows exposing bare minimal information about the device to an origin.
 The list of discovered devices is never shared with the origin and individual peer descriptors such as nickname are only shared with the origin after authentication and user consent.
-No network information such as IP addresses is ever shared with an origin.
+No [communication medium topology](https://wicg.github.io/local-peer-to-peer/#communication-medium-topology) information such as IP addresses is ever shared with an origin.

 The following works are seen as precedent and guide the design of the Local Peer-to-Peer API: [Open Screen Protocol](https://www.w3.org/TR/openscreenprotocol/), [Presentation API](https://www.w3.org/TR/presentation-api/), [Remote Playback API](https://www.w3.org/TR/remote-playback/) [WebRTC](https://www.w3.org/TR/webrtc/), [ORTC (draft)](https://draft.ortc.org/), [WebTransport](https://www.w3.org/TR/webtransport/), [P2P WebTransport (draft)](https://w3c.github.io/p2p-webtransport/).